Was Your Business Loan Denied? Don’t Panic: Do This Instead

 Your lender will review your financial projections and ask you questions about how you plan to achieve them.
 When lenders find flaws in your plan, they may see “red flags” that you’ve overlooked (or underestimated).
 While an incomplete business plan may not appear as a reason in a denial letter, it’s something that you may learn from a conversation with your lender.

-7. Short business history
+7. Limited business history

-Conventional lenders usually can’t finance startup or early-stage businesses (two years or less of operations).
-When a bank makes a loan, they take on a certain level of risk, which means a business needs to meet certain criteria, that most of the time startups or early stage businesses can have trouble meeting.
-It can be as simple of a reason as your business doesn’t meet the minimum time in business requirements or that your cashflow isn’t stable enough (right now) for your bank to be comfortable issuing you the loan. to take on the additional debt payments.
+Traditional lenders usually can’t finance startups or early-stage businesses (two years or less of operations).
+When a bank makes a loan, it takes on a certain level of risk, which means a business needs to meet certain criteria that startups or early stage businesses can often have trouble meeting.

 8. Industry Risks

 Some lenders simply don’t lend to small businesses in particular industries, due to what they see as inherent risks.
-These vary from lender to lender but often include fields like retail, restaurants, and child care.
+These vary from lender to lender but often include fields like retail, restaurants, and childcare.

 9. Legal or regulatory issues

 Another regulatory reason that could cause your business loan application to be denied is if you aren’t eligible according to the SBA.
-If you’re operating in an industry that’s prohibited from getting financing by the SBA, have past due child support, or have student loans that are in default are all reasons why your business loan application could be denied.
+If you’re operating in an industry that’s prohibited from getting financing by the SBA, have past due child support, or have student loans that are in default, these are all reasons why your business loan application could be denied.

 Outside of regulatory reasons, one of the most common legal reasons why your loan could be denied is if you fail to disclose or misrepresent your business’s financials or assets.

-- SBA loans: These can finance nearly any business need for businesses in every stage.
+• SBA loans: These can finance nearly any business need for businesses in every stage.
 They include loans from $10,000 to $5.5 million (depending on the project), low down payments, and flexible collateral requirements, including loans that don’t require additional collateral.
 SBA loans also offer longer repayment terms to make monthly payments more affordable.

 Pursuit can help, even when you’ve had a business loan denied

 At Pursuit, it’s our mission to support small businesses like yours with affordable loans and business resources that support your success at every step.
-We have more than 15 loan options and a line of credit that are available throughout New York, New Jersey, Pennsylvania, and Connecticut.
-Contact us today to learn how we can work together to keep your business growing!
+We have more than 15 loan options and a line of credit that are available throughout New York, New Jersey, Pennsylvania, Connecticut, Nevada, Illinois, and Washington.